-The students of Trade Tech operate a democratic school government through their own elected officers and student council under an established constitution and by-laws.
+The students of Trade Tech operate a democratic school government through their own elected officers and student council.
+The studentbody government operates under an established constitution and by-laws.
 Activity committees are appointed by the officers.
-Policies are formulated by the officers and student council.
+Policies of the student government are formulated by the officers and student council.
 Student activities include dances, assemblies, sports events, outings and safety programs throughout the year.